We Still Don't Understand High-Dimensional Bayesian Optimization

-\paragraph{Spherical Linear Kernels Avoid the Pathologies of Standard Linear Kernels.} Standard linear kernels suffer from a pathological limitation in BO: as we prove in \Cref{sec:prop-lin-model}, they exclusively acquire points on the boundary of $\mathcal{X}$, implicitly discarding the interior of the search space.
+Standard linear kernels suffer from a pathological limitation in BO: as we prove in \Cref{sec:prop-lin-model}, they exclusively acquire points on the boundary of $\mathcal{X}$, implicitly discarding the interior of the search space.
 We empirically validate this in \Cref{fig:otsd-boundary} (left), which plots the percentage of entries of $\mathbf{x}_t$ equal to $\pm 1$ for each BO iteration $t$ under various kernels ($0\%$ indicates an interior point and $100\%$ indicates a corner).
-On the \texttt{Rover} and \texttt{SVM} tasks, we observe that the standard linear kernel acquires points with $100\%$ of dimensions equal to $\pm 1$, i.e.\ corners of $\mathcal X$.
+On the \texttt{MOPTA08} and \texttt{SVM} tasks, we observe that the standard linear kernel acquires points with $100\%$ of dimensions equal to $\pm 1$, i.e.\ corners of $\mathcal X$.
 This represents an even more extreme pathology than simple boundary-seeking: the model restricts itself to the $2^D$ corners, a measure-zero subset of both the boundary and the search space (i.e.\ a finite instead of infinite set of points).

 In contrast, RBF kernels acquire points with $\leq 50\%$ of entries equal to $\pm 1$.
 While these points still lie on the boundary, they are less extreme and cover a broader region of $\mathcal{X}$.
 Our spherically-mapped linear kernel exhibits similar behavior to the RBF kernel, and even yields points entirely in the interior ($0\%$ of $\pm 1$ elements) on the \texttt{SVM} task.
 (See \Cref{app:boundary-plot} for plots on additional datasets.)
 Again, the spherical mapping prevents the monotonic growth in posterior statistics that drives standard linear models toward extremal points (see counterexample in \Cref{app:no-boundary}).